Ireland by bike: the lakes of Connemara and the Wild Atlantic Way

 Day 5: Lough Inagh to Roundstone - 28 km

-Your cycling trip in Ireland continues towards the coast towards the village of Roundstone.
-The route is lined with pretty fishing villages in a colorful landscape of bogs and moors.
+Your cycling trip in Ireland continues towards the coast to reach the village of Roundstone.
+The route is dotted with pretty fishing villages in a colorful landscape of peat bogs and moorland.
 You will see many Neolithic field systems along the way.
+You arrive in the Gaeltacht (Gaelic speaking) region where you can hear and appreciate the musicality of this ancient language.
+Your journey ends in Roundstone, a fishing village and haven for artists and musicians.

 Overnight in Roundstone.